Alki Point, Seattle

 The Alki neighborhood extends along the shore from the point, both southeast and northeast.
 To the northeast it continues past Alki Beach roughly to Duwamish Head, the northernmost point of West Seattle.

 Alki Point also marks the southern extent of Elliott Bay; a line drawn northwest to West Point marks the division between bay and sound.

+Etymology

+The name "Alki" is a Chinook Jargon word meaning "by and by" or "eventually".
+It is a shortened version of the original name, "New York Alki."
+The name "New York" may have been chosen because it was the state of origin of several of the settlers.

+In the Lushootseed language, the name of the point is sbaqʷabqs, meaning "prairie point."

-The Duwamish called it "Prairie Point" (Lushootseed: sbaqWábaqs).
-The name refers to prairies near the point that were maintained through seasonal burning by indigenous cultivators.
-It was a place of native occupation as well as colonial reconnaissance well before 1851.
-Other names for the point include Battery Point, Me-Kwah-Mooks Point, and Roberts Point.
+Other names in English for the point include Battery Point, Me-Kwah-Mooks Point, and Roberts Point.

 History

+Prior to American settlement, the Duwamish people used the area for cultivating and gathering at nearby prairies.
+They were maintained through seasonal burning.